cloudblog004/fantasticfoodies/content/en/posts/3101-recipe-of-super-quick-homemade-easy-cheesy-tator-casserole.md

 ##### Instructions to make Easy Cheesy Tator Casserole:

-1. Cook &amp; brown meat, drain.
+1. Cook & brown meat, drain.
-1. Drain corn &amp; green beans.
+1. Drain corn & green beans.
-1. Empty soups &amp; vegetables into bowl, mix together.
+1. Empty soups & vegetables into bowl, mix together.
-1. Mix in the meat, 1.5 cups of shredded cheese, &amp; chili powder.
+1. Mix in the meat, 1.5 cups of shredded cheese, & chili powder.
 1. Spread the mixture in a baking dish evenly.
 1. Preheat oven at 450°F
 1. Layer tator tots over the mixture, add remainder of taco cheese on tots.
 1. Put in preheated oven, set timer for 1/2 hour
-1. Take out, let cool, &amp; enjoy.
+1. Take out, let cool, & enjoy.
 1. Ready to serve and ENJOY!